Trina0224/3chatbots/README.md

 ## BUG
-1. Empty textarea at top-left will trigger 500 at Gemini section.
+1. ~Empty textarea at top-left will trigger 500 at Gemini section.~
 2. Gemini has limitaion.
 Have to wait for the pay as you go API Key.
+3. ~Move inputs handling to processAndDisplayData() from sendData().~
+4. ~Fix human cannot keep silent issue.~